TimBerti/ssvep-cvd/README.md

 ## Measurement

 One measurement consists of four different color pairs.
-Each is shown for 4 seconds, with a reversal frequency of $16.5\,$Hz.
+Each is shown for 4 seconds, with a reversal frequency of $16.5$ Hz.
 In between each pair, a gray screen is shown for 3 seconds.
 Since CVDs are rare, they were simulated in subjects with regular color vision using the algorithm by Machado et al. to collect training data.

 In total, 15 subjects were measured, 12 of which had normal color vision and 3 had severe red-green deficiencies.
-The data was collected using an 8 channel EEG with a sampling rate of $250\,$Hz.
+The data was collected using an 8 channel EEG with a sampling rate of $250$ Hz.

 For each subject 15 measurements without simulated CVD were recorded and for the subjects with regular color vision another 15 measurements with simulated CVD were recorded.